EventSaucePHP/EventSauce/docs/docs/faq/index.md

 > How do I validate an aggregate against a service?

 The aggregate is tasked with maintaining the integrity of the model.
 Sometimes this requires validation of certain data against e.g. an external API or any other service.
-Aggregates, however, do not support constructor injection.
-This is because you are expected to pass all dependencies for a given "action" to the aggregate.
+Aggregates should not depend on external services for their construction.
+Still they are expected to encapsulate the behaviour of interacting with said services.
+To enable this, services can be supplied to the method that represents a particular interaction.
+Unlike traditional method injection, these services are not assigned to internal properties.
+The services are only used in the scope of executing the method.

 Let's say we had an aggregate representing a bank account and wanted to validate the provided IBAN against an external API:

 ```php